-Kerr: The chief question in using drones was the level of accuracy possible, in comparison with what we were used to achieving using ground survey methods.
-We were also concerned with the reliability and stability of the aerial platform, and whether it would be possible to rely on mapping datapoints generated in forested areas or in open fields with crop or crop stubble present.
+Kerr: Our chief question about surveying with drones was the level of accuracy possible, in comparison with what we were used to achieving using ground survey methods.
+We were also concerned with the reliability and stability of the aerial platform, and whether it would be possible to rely on mapping data points generated in forested areas or in open fields with crop or crop stubble present.

-The chief question in using drones was the level of accuracy possible, in comparison with what we were used to achieving using ground survey methods
+Our chief question about survyeing with drones was the level of accuracy possible, in comparison with what we were used to achieving using ground survey methods

 Kohlman: Some of the things that we were concerned about were applicable uses, the paperwork involved with regulations, and getting clients on board and excited about this new product.